Nethereum/Nethereum.Docs/docs/introduction/ws.md

 * Nethereum.RPC.Reactive
 * Nethereum.Parity.Reactive

+### Subscription Documentation
-See (subscription docs)[../nethereum-subscriptions-streaming.md] for more detail and examples.
+See [subscription docs](../nethereum-subscriptions-streaming.md) for more detail and examples.

 ### Creating and using a StreamingWebSocketClient